lizhuoxun/AdaParse/README.md

 ```

 - You will receive test results from all 20 epochs in a setting.
-- Fill in the four best epoch numbers obtained from the four experimental settings into the 'model_list=[1,18,9,15]' line in adaparse_subval.py, in the corresponding order.
+- Change the four best epoch numbers obtained from the four experimental settings of the 'model_list=[1,18,9,15]' line in adaparse_subval.py, in the corresponding order.

-Then run:
+Run:
 ```bash
 python adaparse_subval.py --test 1 --model_dir <your model dir>
 ```
+- You will obtain the average results across all four experimental settings